lhcapita/DevOps-Course-Starter/README.md

 Update the Trello secrets in the .env.template file and or the .env file.

+The lists used in Trello for testing were: "Not Started", "In Progress", "Peer Review", "On Hold", "Completed".

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: